Brigida Saga

-Brigida Saga (born 14 January 2000) is an Indian actress who predominantly appears in Tamil films.
-She is known for her role in films such as Velan (2021), Iravin Nizhal (2022) and Garudan (2024).
+Brigida Saga (born 14 January 2000) is an Indian actress, predominantly appearing in Tamil films.
+She is known for her role in films such as Velan (2021), Iravin Nizhal (2022), and Garudan (2024).

 Career

-She is known for her role as Pavi Teacher in the streaming series Aaha Kalyanam.
-She also acted in the films Ayogya, Master, and Velan.
-She notably played a character in Iravin Nizhal (2022).
-She played the lead role in the Telugu film Sindhooram (2023).
-Regarding her performance in the film, a critic wrote that "Brigida Saga as Sirisha was a revelation, and she portrayed her role with grace and ease".
+Saga is known for her role as Pavi Teacher in the streaming series Aaha Kalyanam.
+She also acted in the films Ayogya, Master, Velan, Iravin Nizhal.

+Saga played the lead role in the Telugu film Sindhooram (2023), for which she received a positive review.